karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Run cancellation — late-cancel guard before archive phase
     - Added a yield re-check of cancellation immediately before starting the archive phase in src/runner/run/session/index.ts.
 This closes a narrow race where SIGINT could arrive between script completion and archive start, preventing archives from being written after user cancellation.

+  - Cancellation matrix — stabilization verification (Windows)
+    - Matrix passes across live/no‑live × mode × signal × archive on Windows.
+    - No archives are created on cancel in any combo, including the no‑live sequential SIGINT + archive case.
+    - Next: run the same matrix on POSIX in CI to confirm cross‑platform stability; keep liveTrace.session instrumentation available but low‑noise.